rodeyseijkens/nixos-config/README.md

 #### 7. Build the system

-Lastly, it will build the system, which includes both the flake config and home-manager config.
+Lastly, it will build the system using [nh](https://github.com/viperML/nh), which includes both the flake config and home-manager config.

 # 👥 Credits